Platonic-Systems/generics-sop-examples/draft.md

 NP I '[String, Int] :: Type
 ```

-Just like `Vec` can enforce, this is a list of exactly size 2 ... however, unlike `Vec` we also say that the first element is of type `String` and the second (and the last) element is of type `Int`.
+Just like `Vec` can enforce the size, this `NP` is a list of exactly size 2 ... however, unlike `Vec` we also say that the first element is of type `String` and the second (and the last) element is of type `Int` (hence a heterogenous list).
 To create a value of this heterogenous list:

 ```haskell
 > I "Meaning" :* I 42 :* Nil  :: NP I '[String, Int]